Broomfield Man Fully Vaccinated Gets Sick With COVID: 'Little Bit Of A Roller Coaster'

 “This result could have been much worse for me,” Bracher said.
 “I have a sense that possibly the coronavirus would have affected me adversely.”

-The first day he knew he was positive, he had severe headaches, sinus pressure, dizziness, and he felt extremely tired.
-Since then, he feels like he’s making progress with plenty of fluids, some over-the-counter pain medication, and lots of rest.
-He is not sure how he got exposed to COVID-19, he says he has kept a low profile and didn’t attend any large gatherings.
-But he hopes his story demonstrates that the vaccine works and more people should get their shot.MORE NEWS: Improving The Food At Casa Bonita A Common Theme As 'South Park' Creators Trey Parker & Matt Stone Plan To Buy Landmark
+The first day he knew he was positive, he had severe headaches, sinus pressure, dizziness and he felt extremely tired.
+Since then, he feels like he’s making progress with plenty of fluids, some over-the-counter pain medication and lots of rest.
+He is not sure how he got exposed to COVID-19 — he says he has kept a low profile and didn’t attend any large gatherings.
+But he hopes his story demonstrates that the vaccine works and more people should get their shot.MORE NEWS: Car Slams Into Back Of Coffee Shop In Deadly Crash On Hampden Avenue

 “I would just encourage folks to think seriously about what this means for our future,” he said.